SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

  Verify information.
 This will generate a payment object with a unique `paymentID`.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame;
+* You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame;
  so that she can enter the credit card details in a secure Swedbank Pay hosted environment.